top of page

 The Growing Impact of Social Prescribing

-Since 2019, there have been an estimated 5.5 million GP consultations leading to social prescribing referrals, reflecting significant growth across primary care [2].
+Social prescribing has become an increasingly vital part of health and social care.
+Since 2019, there have been an estimated 5.5 million GP consultations leading to social prescribing referrals.
+This reflects significant growth across primary care.

 A Holistic, Person-Centred Approach

-At aneemo, we support and advocate for social prescribing by promoting training and developing interventions that improve wellbeing.
+At Aneemo, we support and advocate for social prescribing by promoting training and developing interventions that improve wellbeing.
 By embedding PIE and trauma-informed approaches, we create environments where people feel safe, supported, and empowered to grow.
+Alongside other interventions, social prescribing contributes to a more holistic and effective system of care.

-We are proud to support Social Prescribing Day and encourage others to explore the holistic wellbeing benefits of community activities—such as arts, sport, volunteering, and nature-based initiatives—and the value they bring to connection and belonging.
+In 2026, the message is clear: health is more than medicine.
+It is about connection, purpose, and belonging.
+We are proud to support Social Prescribing Day and encourage others to explore the holistic wellbeing benefits of community activities.
+These include arts, sport, volunteering, and nature-based initiatives.
+They bring immense value to connection and belonging.

 To find out more visit: Social Prescribing Academy